Gyvichi/Gyvichi.github.io/_portfolio/Observation-of-Second-Decay-Chain-from-113.md

 ---
 title: "Observation of Second Decay Chain from Nihonium"
-excerpt: "Idea of generating 278 113 and its detection"
+excerpt: "RIKEN, Idea of finding new atom"
 collection: portfolio
 ---